alterNERDtive/VaultHunters-tweaks/README.md

 Mobs can still roll 0 glorp; I don’t quite like that either, but changing it would require major rebalancing of the entire thing.

+### Expertises

+* Removed Jeweler Expertise.
+* Changed base chance to break a jewel when cutting from 50% to 25%.

 ### Fortune and Vault Ores

 * ~~Removed Vein Miner: Fortune.~~ Gone from the default pack.